whilo/simmie/README.md

 ## Installation

 Make sure to define your credentials in `resources/config.edn`.
+Prompts are stored in `resources/prompts`.

 ## Usage

 Just start a REPL and explore the `towers` namespace.

+## Agenda

+- add scheduling
+- add accounting
+- abstract message format
+- renamte 'tag' to entity or something more serious
+- update schema in prototype on next reset
+- add payments

 ## License